YosiSF/EinsteinDB/README.md

 EinsteinDB uses a EventSourcing engine to allow for the storage of events to the network.
 The EventSourcing engine was built on top of the new SQL language to allow for the storage of events to the network.

 ### Bolt-on Relativistic Causal Consistency

+We’re not happy with charging individuals above and beyond $0.01 per Gbps on a FLOPS basis for their use of the internet for its resources worldwide.
+EinsteinDB is an immutable append-log, but it does have a byte string identifier (FoundationDB’s Record Layer exposes channel privileges and rate of burn per piping) which is where the “immutable” part comes in.
+Records are stored in Merkle Trees but with stateless replicas, due to the fact that there is no upper limit on the size of the data store, and the data is stored in a columnar format — It allowed us to play with the bit masked merge-append of suffix hash ids in the immutable append-log, but not with data.

 EinsteinDB uses a bolt-on relativistic causal consistency to allow for the storage of events to the network.
 The bolt-on relativistic causal consistency was built on top of the EventSourcing engine to allow for the storage of events to the network.